jefferys/SamSeq/README.md

 SamSeq
 ======

 Allows loading and working with `*.sam` files, i.e. the format used by SamTools.
 Tracks header information, reads, and the source of the file.
 Loads all reads and optionally the extra read tags into S3 objects that are also data frames.
-This allows easy manipulation and rquires much less overhead than using Bioconductor, but is significantly slower and uses more memory.
+This allows easy manipulation and requires much less overhead than using Bioconductor, but is significantly slower and uses more memory.

 Includes functions to translate the Sam flags and to filter reads.

 ### Loading a sam file

 A `Sam` object is created/constructed by the `Sam()` function, usually by passing it the name of a `*.sam` file as a parameter.
 From this object, the sam header data can be accessed with `SamHeader()`, the sam read data with `SamRead` and the source information about the sam file with `SamSource()`.
-The folowing code uses a tiny sam file distributed with this package.
+The following code uses a tiny sam file distributed with this package.

 ``` r
 library(SamSeq)